Adar (The Lord of the Rings: The Rings of Power): High Men

 The main set for Númenor was almost 300000 sqft and was described as "an entire seaside city" with buildings, a market, a smithy, alleyways, shrines, graffiti, and a ship docked at the harbor inside a large water tank.
 The set was built on the backlot at Kumeu Film Studios, and took four or five months to build.
 Avery's team used a form of Roman concrete, created with seashells, to show some of the city's history.
 They also included real plants, fruits, and incense on set so it smelled like a real city to the actors.
 There are visible graves around the city because Avery wanted there to always be a sense of death hanging over the Númenóreans, due to a fear of death and a resentment of the immortal Elves being key drivers for the Númenórean story.
 Another recurring motif is the Sun, because Men appear in Tolkien's history when the Sun first rises, and as a reference to Icarus flying too close to the Sun in Greek mythology which was considered to be an apt metaphor for the Númenóreans.
-Reeve developed a history for Númenórean language and writing, tracking how they went from writing in the Elvish tengwar script to using a new script for their language Adûnaic.
-This was used for notes on message boards throughout the city which have lore-relevant messages written in Adûnaic.
+Reeve developed a history for Númenórean language and writing, tracking how they went from writing in the Elvish tengwar script to using a new script for their own language, Tolkien's constructed language Adûnaic.
+This was used for lore-relevant notes on message boards throughout the city.
 Yip said the Númenor sets were "breathtaking... we were there for weeks, but every day I'd notice a new detail".